beatricemachalica/Simpson_version2/README.md

 # simpson_version2
+- ELAN-formation school -
-Dublication exercise from a model
+Dublication exercise from a model (PDF document).
-For ELAN-formation school
 Languages used : HTML CSS (mainly) JavaScript.
+Teachers : Stéphane SMAIL and Gilles MUESS.
+This work has been "pused" online with Git.